|

 How to Make Soft Banana Snickerdoodles

-In a separate bowl, combine the flour, whole wheat flour, baking powder, cinnamon, and salt; mix well.
+In a separate bowl, combine the flour, baking powder, cinnamon, and salt; mix well.

-Gradually add the flour mixture into the banana mixture and mix until just blended.
+Gradually add the flour mixture to the banana mixture and mix until just blended.

 Cover the bowl with plastic wrap and refrigerate the dough for at least 45 minutes.